 While school kids and office workers are dancing for joy at the prospect of numerous snow days tucked in their cosy homes, unfortunately for us in the construction industry, there will be no rest for the wicked as we prepare to battle the elements on site.

-Humour aside, the winter months are one of the most dangerous for construction site staff.
+The winter months are one of the most dangerous for construction site staff.
 It isn’t just the usual trips and falls we need to consider but also the real danger of hypothermia.

 To help you prepare your site teams for the winter freeze we have created some top tips to help you keep your site staff safe.